emotiontts/emotiontts_open_db/Dataset/CSD/README.md

 ## 5. Supplementary Code <a name="supplementary_code"></a>
-This repository also offers dataset validation test code and example code for loading MIDI and text file.
+This repository also offers a dataset validation test code and a example code for loading a MIDI file with an accomanpy text file.
 To test the dataset run the following command:
 ```
 python test.py --data_path ./
 ```

-If there are not problem found in the dataset, you will get the result as below.
+If no problems are found in the dataset, you will get a result as below.
 ```
 [Test Result]
 - Test A: ✔ (200/200)